dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/benchmarks.md

 In practice:

-- memory dynamics add modest overhead,
+- memory dynamics add a modest overhead,
 - total runtime remains dominated by covariance evolution.

 This confirms that non-Markovian effects are computationally affordable.